Where is the best place to position a straw bale garden?

-Gardeners with poor soil or limited space, will love hay bale gardening for its fertility once it's properly conditioned and It's cheap and fits even the smallest patio.
+Gardeners with poor soil or limited space, will like bale gardening for its fertility and It's cheap and fits even the smallest patio.

 Gardeners who like trying something new in the garden.
-If you are looking for a fun, new and efficient method of gardening, you will love hay bales.
+If you are looking for a fun, new and efficient method of gardening, should try straw bales.

 (Getting a hay or straw bale ready for planting is called conditioning)